mvt-proj/mvt-rs/README.md

 Requires a PostgreSQL server with PostGIS version 3.0.0 or higher, either local or remote.
 It relies on the use of the PostGIS function ST_AsMVT.
 More information can be found at https://postgis.net/docs/en/ST_AsMVT.html.

-**mvt-rs** will allow you to publish any table or view with a geometry field as vector tiles through the definition of a configuration file.
+**mvt-rs** will allow you to publish any table or view with a geometry field as vector tiles through the definition in the configuration of the layers.

 ## Table of Layer Configuration Fields